 As discussed elsewhere on this website, the Xeni Gwet’in will soon have a solar-diesel system based on photovoltaic (PV) panels and a large Li-ion battery.
-Their reliance on diesel will thus be decreased by 40-50% compared to diesel-only.
+Their reliance on diesel is expected to be decreased by about 40% compared to diesel-only.

 A 40% reduction in electricity-related GHGs is quite an achievement for a solar-hybrid system in British Columbia, where the solar resource (highest in summer and lowest in winter) is at odds with typical community demand (lowest in summer and highest in winter).
 Typical GHG displacement achieved by solar-hybrid systems in BC is around 30%, and this system is expected to do better thanks to aggressive demand management practices.